d-oit/do-vscode-lm-api-explorer/README.md

 ## Usage
 - Open the Command Palette (`Ctrl+Shift+P`)
-- Run `Show all vscode-lm api models`
+- Run `Show all vscode-lm chat models`
 - A webview will appear with all model details and send parameters

 ## Requirements